-Our webinar series aims to open spaces in which critical yet constructive voices from all over the world can speak and are listened to.
-The format is intended to facilitate discussion among like-minded thinkers regardless of their geographical positioning and to provide a platform for networking and exchange.
+Our online talk series aims to open spaces in which critical yet constructive voices from all over the world can speak and are listened to.
+In a virtual space like-minded thinkers are coming together to network and exchange regardless of their geographical and professional positioning.

-18 September 2019, 2pm GMT/3pm CET: Gurminder K. Bhambra (School of Global Studies, University of Sussex) speaking on “Undoing the Epistemic Disavowal of the Haitian Revolution: A Contribution to Global Social Thought”
+Gurminder K. Bhambra (School of Global Studies, University of Sussex): “Undoing the Epistemic Disavowal of the Haitian Revolution: A Contribution to Global Social Thought”

 Sabelo J Ndlovu-Gatsheni (UNISA) “The Struggles of Epistemic Freedom and Decolonization of Knowledge in Africa” and the webinar slides.